ekuecks/Ethno50B/final_notes.md

     - "Wild, turbulent"
     - Does not play with a traditional jazz swing feel
     - Incorporates syncopation
+    - "Pure energy" fueled his music
+    - Would have "imaginary concerts" at night to a pretend audience in his apartment
+    - Since he prepared for his concerts, the audience should too
 13. Albert Ayler (Tenor/Soprano/Vocals/Composer, 1936-1970)
     - Original yet unusual improviser
     - considered to have influenced Coltrane's late career